willGraham01/PiranhasHalfyord/plot/scenes/04-docks-night.md

 ### The Docking Crane

-The docking crane is at the opposite end of the mooring station to the bridge.
+The docking crane is adjacent to the bridge, but on a much lower level.
 It sits above the cargo loading level, and is winch operated with two cranks.

 - (AUTO) A quick inspection of how the crane operates will give a character the idea that they can feign the weight of unloaded goods by deliberately operating the crane slowly.